Dun gene: Taxonomic distribution

 Dun is believed to be the ancestral or wild type color of horses.
 Many equines appearing in prehistoric cave paintings such as in Chauvet Cave are dun, and several closely related species in the genus Equus show dun characteristics.
 These include the Przewalski's horse, onager, kiang, African wild ass, an extinct subspecies of plains zebra, the quagga, and an extinct subspecies of horse, the tarpan.
 Zebras can also be considered a variant of dun where the dilution is so extreme it turns the hair nearly white, and the primitive markings (like the striped leg barring) extend across the entire body.

 Neither the non-dun1 nor the non-dun2 mutations were found in any other equids.

 Color traits

 The dun gene has a dilution effect, lightening the body coat, but has less of an effect on the primitive markings and on the point coloration of the mane, tail, ears, and legs.

-Dun visibly affects all the three base colors, bay (bay, classic, or zebra dun), black (mouse dun or grullo), and Chestnut (red dun).
+Dun visibly affects all the three base colors, bay, black (mouse dun), and Chestnut (red dun).
 It is more difficult to recognize when combined with other dilution genes or if affected by gray.
 Shades include: